samhwang/lyka-move-the-bot/README.md

 pnpm run start # Run the script
 ```

+## Running the script

+- Open the `bin/move.ts` file.
+- There are a few places to edit the input.
+This will be marked with the `@TODO`:
+  - `ROBOT_POSITION`: Starting position of the robot in the warehouse
+  - `COMMAND`: The command to feed into the robot
+- After editing, run the script with `pnpm run start`.

 ## The Grid

 Assuming the grid is a 10x10 square grid like this